This article will help you read and understand your pathology report for dermatofibroma.

 What is a dermatofibroma?

 A dermatofibroma is a very common type of non-cancerous skin tumour.
 They grow slowly, have a pink to brown colour, and are usually small and painless.
 Another name for a dermatofibroma is benign fibrous histiocytoma.

 Under the microscope, dermatofibromas are made up of long thin cells that pathologists call spindle cells.
 These spindle cells look very similar to the fibroblasts and histiocytic cells normally found in the dermis.
 Giant cells, which are histiocytes that have joined together to form one large cell, are also seen.

-There are different kinds of dermatofibromas based on how the tumour looks under the microscope.
+There are different types of dermatofibromas based on how the tumour looks under the microscope.
 Pathologists call these tumours variants and like classic dermatofibromas, they are all non-cancerous.

 Common variants of dermatofibroma include: